Adastram1/tray_manager/README.md

 ### CheckBox
 The CheckBox item is a bit more complex than a regular button, it has 2 differents callbacks instead of 1 and different arguments for each, one for when the checkbox switch from the 'Disabled' to 'Enabled' state (Not checked to checked), and one for when it switch from the 'Enabled' to 'Disabled' state (Checked to not checked).

+You can 'Disable' the interactions with your checkbox by setting the value of `check_default` to `None`.

+> [!NOTE]
-You can 'Disable' the interactions with your checkbox by setting the value of check_default to None (Note : The callback won't be called if the user clicks on the checkbox when it is disabled).
+> The callback won't be called if the user clicks on the checkbox when it is disabled.

-To create one, you need to use the tray_manager.CheckBox class as followed :
+To create one, use the `tray_manager.CheckBox` class as followed :

 ```python
 from tray_manager import CheckBox